mikenye/docker-graphs1090/README.md

 [`graphs1090`](https://github.com/wiedehopf/graphs1090) is an excellent tool by [wiedehopf](https://github.com/wiedehopf) that generates graphs for `dump1090`/`readsb` and their variants.

-This container receives:
+This container can receive:

-* Beast data from a provider such as `dump1090` or `readsb`
+* Beast data from a provider such as `dump1090` or `readsb`, either via network or via a shared docker volume
 * Optionally, MLAT data from a provider such as `mlat-client` (if you want to see MLAT statistics)

 It builds and runs on `linux/amd64`, `linux/arm/v6`, `linux/arm/v7` and `linux/arm64` (see below).